Proponent: Western Distributor Authority

-The Western Distributor Authority recently announced the selected design for the West Gate Tunnel Project (formerly known as the Western Distributor Project).
+The Western Distributor Authority announced the selected design for the West Gate Tunnel Project (formerly known as the Western Distributor Project) in early April 2017.
 On 14 May 2017, a revised order was approved by the Minister for Planning that more accurately reflects the project design.

 In making his Order, the Minister specified procedures and requirements that are to apply to the Environment Effects Statement (EES).

 On 10 December 2015, DEDJTR provided the Minister for Planning with a project outline, and requested that the Minister declare the project described in the Project Outline to be 'public works' for the purposes of section 3(1) of the Environment Effects Act.

 On 23 December 2015, the Minister for Planning declared the works proposed for the West Gate Tunnel Project in order to require an EES, which includes community consultation and an independent panel review to inform the Minister's Assessment and decision-making.

 In accordance with normal EES practice, a statement of the Minister's Reasons for Order has been prepared.

 This Communications and Engagement Strategy prepared by DEDJTR outlines the engagement planned to take place during preparation of the West Gate Tunnel EES.

 The Minister for Planning released the Scoping Requirements for the EES to be prepared by DEDJTR for the West Gate Tunnel Project.
 The Scoping Requirements set out the matters to be investigated and documented in the EES.
 The draft Scoping Requirements were available for public comment from 22 February to 15 March 2016 and the submissions received were used to inform the final Scoping Requirements.